12 Project Management Methodologies: Your Guide

 XPM works best for short development cycles with less-defined product specifications.
 Teams that like to experiment to see what works could thrive with this method.

-Just as there’s no single “best” method for managing a project, you also don’t have to limit yourself to just one option.
-Project managers have mixed and matched to come up with new hybrid approaches, such as Lean Six Sigma or Scrumban (Scrum and Kanban).
+Just as there is no single best method for managing a project, you also do not have to limit yourself to just one option.
+Project managers have combined various approaches to come up with new hybrid approaches, such as Lean Six Sigma or Scrumban (Scrum and Kanban).

 3. Look at the organisation.
 What are your company’s goals and values?
-You’ll want to choose a methodology that aligns with these elements.
-Some companies may prefer and employ a particular approach that you’ll need to adapt to.
+You will want to choose a methodology that aligns with these elements.
+Some companies may prefer and employ a particular approach that you will need to adapt to.

 4. Think about your tools.
 Some project management tools are flexible enough to work with various different methodologies.
 Others might be more specific to a particular approach.
-Make sure the tools and software you’re proficient in are a good match for whatever methodology you select.
+Make sure the tools and software you are proficient in are a good match for whatever methodology you select.

-If you’re considering a career in project management, start to build job-ready skills with a Professional Certificate in project management from Google.
+If you're considering a career in project management, be ready to learn job-oriented skills with a Professional Certificate in project management from Google.
 Learn about traditional and Agile methods, access career resources to enhance your resume and interview skills, and get connected with top employers through the Google hiring consortium.

 professional certificate